Roy Henry Bowyer-Yin: Music

 for a public performance at the Lionel Wendt Theatre and formed a madrigal group which gave its initial public performance in 1955.

 Singapore

-He was a vicar at St Hilda's Church in Katong from 1972–75, and was a resident assistant priest (1975–80), Canon (1980–82) and Canon Precentor (1982–84) at St Andrew's Cathedral, Singapore.
+He was a vicar at St Hilda's Church in Katong from 1972 to 1975, and was a resident assistant priest (1975–80), Canon (1980–82) and Canon Precentor (1982–84) at St Andrew's Cathedral, Singapore.

 Retirement

 Bowyer-Yin adopted Peter Ang, one of his students at the University of Malaya.
 He died at their home aged 100.
 A commemorative compact disc of his works was published posthumously by well wishers and past pupils.